La viuda de la mafia

 La Viuda de la Mafia is a Colombian series, produced by Coestrellas for RCN Televisión.

 The series protagonists were Carolina Gómez and the Cuban actor Abel Rodríguez, the series antagonist were Patrick Delmas and the telenovelas debut of Katherine Porto.

-Careful counseling that included interviews with real wives of drug lords gives a touch of reality to this Colombian telenovela that has little to envy to an action series.
+Careful counseling that included interviews with real wives of drug lords shows reality to the Colombian telenovela.
 A woman discovers, after the murder of her husband, who profits from drug trafficking family, your children are in danger, that society identifies as criminal and that the man who just falling in love is an undercover agent.

 Plot

 Diana Montes is a flight attendant who puts her career aside to raise a family.
 Her husband, Octavio, is a commercial pilot from a wealthy family.

 Diana with her husband and children engage in what appeared to be an exotic adventure trip through the jungles of Colombia to celebrate a second honeymoon.
 She thought her life was perfect up in the middle of a chase, he discovers that the great love of his life looking for the drug trafficking charge.